-- To keep cats away from gardens, flower beds, or specific areas of property, scatter fragrant items that don’t appeal to a cat’s sense of smell, like fresh orange or lemon peels, organic citrus-scented sprays, coffee grounds, vinegar, pipe tobacco, or oil of lavender, lemongrass, citronella, or eucalyptus.
+- To keep cats away from gardens, flower beds, or specific areas of property, scatter fragrant items that don’t appeal to a cat’s sense of smell, like fresh orange or lemon peels, organic citrus-scented sprays, vinegar, or oil of lavender, lemongrass, citronella, or eucalyptus.

 - Add the herb rue to gardens to keep cats out, or sprinkle dried rue over gardens or landscaping.

 - Use plastic carpet runners, spiked-side up and covered lightly in soil, in gardens, flower beds, and other landscaping.

 - Set chicken wire firmly into the dirt with sharp edges rolled under.

 - Arrange branches in lattice-type patterns or use actual lattice fencing material over soil, this discourages digging.

 - Embed wooden chopsticks, pine cones, or sticks with dull points deep into the soil with the tops exposed eight inches apart.

 - Pick up some Cat Scat plastic mats to press into the soil.
 The mats have flexible plastic spikes that are harmless to cats and other animals, but also discourage digging.